AP sources: Epstein jail guards had been offered plea deal

 The existence of the plea offer signals the Justice Department is considering criminal charges in connection with the wealthy financier’s death at the Metropolitan Correctional Center in New York in August.
 The city’s medical examiner ruled Epstein’s death a suicide.

 The guards on Epstein’s unit are suspected of failing to check on him every half hour, as required, and of fabricating log entries to show they had.
 As part of the proposed plea deal, prosecutors wanted the guards to admit they falsified the prison records, according to the people familiar with the matter.
-They spoke on the condition of anonymity because they were not permitted to publicly discuss the investigation
+They spoke on the condition of anonymity because they were not permitted to publicly discuss the investigation.

 The U.S. attorney’s office in Manhattan had no comment on the plea offer.